 Queen backed Harry’s bid for apology from Rupert Murdoch, High Court hears

-The Duke of Sussex claims in a witness statement that his efforts to pursue legal action against NGN earlier were blocked by royal staff.
+Queen supported Harry’s bid for apology from Rupert Murdoch, High Court hears

 The late Queen backed the Duke of Sussex’s bid for an apology from media mogul Rupert Murdoch, but his efforts were blocked by Charles’ staff, the High Court has heard.